How to Make FREE Wi-Fi Calls While Traveling Overseas

 When traveling overseas, one of the questions you’re going to have is how to make phone calls from your smartphone.

-You have two options: pay to use a wireless carrier service (could be expensive), or use a Wi-Fi alternative (could be free).
+You have two options: pay to use a wireless carrier service (which could be expensive), or use a Wi-Fi alternative (which could be free).
 If you have a modern smartphone, both of these options are likely to be available to you right in your phone.

-From a practical point of view, a wireless service will give you access to making calls from nearly anywhere, where a Wi-Fi option will require you to be connected to a Wi-Fi network which has a significantly smaller broadcast range.
+From a practical point of view, wireless service will give you access to making calls from nearly anywhere, whereas a Wi-Fi option will require you to be connected to a Wi-Fi network that has a significantly smaller broadcast range.

-Therefore, you must first determine if you want the likely anywhere/anytime convenience of cellular service, or are you willing to hunt down a Wi-Fi signal to make a call.
+Therefore, you must first determine if you want the likely anywhere/anytime convenience of cellular service or are you willing to hunt down a Wi-Fi signal to make a call.
 And of course, this whole conversation changes depending on where you are.
 If you’re out in the middle of the African bush, you’re likely to have no cellular signal.
-However, your camp might have a wireless signal.
-Complicated.
-Isn’t it?
+However, your camp might have a Wi-Fi signal.

 As this is an article about making calls with Wi-Fi, let’s focus on that.